naveenagarwal/express-scaffold/README.md

 # express-scaffold
-This package will provide scaffold functionality similar to rails scaffold generator which can be used to create the controller, model, service and migration.
+This package will provide scaffold functionality similar to rails scaffold generator which can be used to create the controller, model, service, middleware, and migration.

 **Note**: This is an extention to sequelize-cli package, hence will only work to support sequelize ORM for now.